-The confidence level is such that there is 97.5% or 99% probability that the loss will not exceed the VaR estimate on any given day.
-Conversely there is a 2.5% or 1% probability of the decrease in market value exceeding the VaR estimate on any given day.
-The 99% confidence level encompasses a wider range of potential outcomes.
+The confidence level is such that there is a 99% probability that the loss will not exceed the VaR estimate on any given day.
+Conversely there is 1% probability of the decrease in market value exceeding the VaR estimate on any given day.